OParl/liboparl/README.md

 ========

 You are laying eyes on liboparl.
 A client implementation of the OParl-1.0 specification.
-It's your easy way to access endpoints in a simple fashion.
+It's your easy way to access endpoints in a straightforward fashion.

 Features
 --------